iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 When used alongside DVC, DVCLive can create _checkpoint_ signal files used by DVC <abbr>experiments<abbr>.

-This will save the metrics, plots, models, etc. associated to each [`step`](/doc/dvclive/api-reference/get_step).
+This will save all the outputs (metrics, plots, models, etc.) associated to each [`step`](/doc/dvclive/api-reference/get_step).

 You can learn more about how to use them in the